chrismartintx/chrismartintx.github.io/index.md

 * you broke it?! fix it!

 ### influences
-scouts, masonry, being told no
+scouts, masonry, taekwondo, being told no

 [contact](mailto:chris@chrismartintx.com)